2023 Jeep Gladiator

 Uconnect 4C NAV

-For the 2022 model year, the Jeep Gladiator has nine trims – Sport, Willys Sport, Sport S, Altitude, Willys, Overland, Rubicon, Mojave, and High Altitude.
-Every trim comes powered by the 3.6-liter V6 engine with variable valve timing (VVT) and electric start-stop (ESS) technology.
-This engine is able to generate 285 horsepower and 260 lb-ft of torque.
-Available on all trims, except the Mojave, is the more powerful 3.0-liter EcoDiesel V6 engine, able to generate 260 horsepower but 442 lb-ft of torque.
+Jeep is a little confusing when it comes to specs these days.
+The PR states only four trims are available, but the manufacturer website has nine.
+Going with the former, the lineup consists of the Sport, Overland, Mojave, and Rubicon models.
+The website claims the lineup is pretty close to 2022, with the Willys Sport, Sport S, Freedom Edition, Willys, and High Altitude returning.
+Standard throughout the lineup is a 3.6-liter V6 engine with variable valve timing (VVT) and electric start-stop (ESS) technology, able to generate 285 horsepower and 260 lb-ft of torque.
+Available on all but the Mojave ad Freedom Edition is the more powerful 3.0-liter EcoDiesel V6 engine, able to generate 260 horsepower but 442 lb-ft of torque.

-With a 4×4 drivetrain as the standard, all trims except the Rubicon come equipped with a Command-Trac part-time 4WD system for managing various road conditions, sending torque to all wheels when required, plus a 2.72:1 low range for rock crawling and neutral for flat towing when properly equipped.
-A Selec-Trac® Full Time 4WD System is available on select trims, able to lock in 4×4, and with a 2:72:1 gear ratio that can help driving in various terrain.
-The Rubicon comes with Rock-Trac HD Part Time 4WD Sys and Rock-Trac Full Time 4WD System in place of these for additional rock-crawling capability and control.
+Most trims come with a six-speed manual transmission, offering a fuel economy of 16 mpg in the city and 23 mpg on the highway.
+The 2023 Jeep Gladiator Overland and High Altitude come standard with an eight-speed automatic transmission (available upgrade on most trims), and this offers a fuel economy of 22/28 mpg city/highway.
+Across the lineup, all trims but the Rubicon come equipped with a Command-Trac part-time 4WD system able to send torque to all wheels when required, plus a 2.72:1 low range for rock crawling and neutral for flat towing when properly equipped.
+The Rubicon instead comes with a elec-Trac® Full Time 4WD System is available on select trims, able to lock in 4×4, and with a 2:72:1 gear ratio that can help driving in various terrain, plus the Rock-Trac HD Part Time 4WD System and Rock-Trac Full Time 4WD System with a with a 4:1 low-range gear ratio.

-Up until the Willys trim, cloth bucket seats are the standard upholstery, followed by leather-trimmed bucket seats, and Premium Nappa leather on the High Altitude trim.
-A rear 60/40 spilt-folding rear seat is a lineup standard, along with a reclining manual 6-way adjustable driver’s seat with manual 2-way lumbar adjust.
-Starting with the Sport S trim, the 2022 Jeep Gladiator can come equipped with heated front seats, a leather-wrapped and heated steering wheel, and automatic temperature control.
-An LED come in the cabin is standard on all trims.
+Like most Jeep models, the standard upholstery is cloth, with Premium Nappa leather reserved for the High Altitude trim (and the Freedom Edition).
+Returning standard features include a rear 60/40 spilt-folding rear seat is a lineup standard, along with a reclining manual 6-way adjustable driver’s seat with manual 2-way lumbar adjust.
+Heated front seats, a leather-wrapped and heated steering wheel, and automatic temperature control start becoming available on the Sport S trim.

 Safety Features and Warranty

-All 2022 Jeep Gladiator trims come with an advanced multistage front airbag system, supplemental front seat side airbags, stability, and traction control systems, trailer sway control, anti-lock 4-wheel disc HD brakes, electronic roll mitigation, hill start assist, keyless go, a Parkview rear back-up camera (not on the Altitude trim), and a Sentry Key theft deterrent system.
-Blind-spot and cross-path detection, full-speed forward collision warning plus, and a ParkSense rear-park assist system become available past and including the Sport S trim.
-Only the High Altitude trim comes with adaptive cruise control with stop.
+All 2023 Jeep Gladiator trims come with an advanced multistage front airbag system, supplemental front seat side airbags, stability, and traction control systems, trailer sway control, anti-lock 4-wheel disc HD brakes, electronic roll mitigation, hill start assist, keyless go, a Parkview rear back-up camera, and a Sentry Key theft deterrent system.
+Past the Willys Sport trim, blind-spot and cross-path detection, full-speed forward collision warning plus, and a ParkSense rear-park assist system become available.
+Adaptive cruise control is an available add-on for most trims.

 All Jeep vehicles are covered by a 3-year or 36,000-mile basic warranty, a 5-year or 100,000-mile limited powertrain warranty, roadside assistance for five years or 100,000 miles, and rust-through coverage for five years or 100,000 miles.